ovsilya/badal_assignment/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="$PWD/key.json"
 ```

-**4. Make a synchronous call to the Document AI API using the Python Document AI client libraries.**
+<h2>4.
+Make a synchronous call to the Document AI API using the Python Document AI client libraries.</h2>

 4.1 Configure VM Instance to use the Document AI Python client
 import the .pdf file into VM Instance